Consumer medicine information

 Checking your HUMULIN vial

-Check the HUMULIN vial before each preparation and injection.
+1. Check the vial before each preparation and injection.
 Make sure you are using the correct vial.
+The solution of HUMULIN R should be clear and colourless.
+The suspension in HUMULIN NPH and HUMULIN 30/70 cartridges should be white and cloudy or milky.

 Using one insulin type